Don’t Confuse Being Busy with Being Productive

 - Lack of information for completing a task.

-- You do everything yourself (Is delegating an option?).
+- Doing everything yourself (Is delegating an option?).

-- You get distracted easily (Focus and set boundaries!).
+- Getting distracted easily (Focus and set boundaries!).

-- Your phone calls are too long (Put a 5 minutes limit).
+- Phone calls that are too long (Put a 5 minutes limit).

-- You spend a lot of time in searching for files (Get organized!)
+- Spending a lot of time searching for files (Get organized!)

-- You keep doing things the same way and don’t realize that there could be a more efficient way of doing it.
+- Doing things the same way and not realizing there could be a more efficient way of doing it.

-- You think you have to be reachable all the time and everywhere (Really?).
+- You have to be reachable all the time and everywhere (Really?).